CoderAllan/SqlServerSearcher/README.md

 When right-clicking a found stored procedure name og function name in the treeview, its possible to get the definition shown.

+When right-clicking any found object and choosing 'Find all references', a search is performed for that objects name.

 Shortcut keys
 ----